gperftools/gperftools/README_windows.txt

 --- COMPILING

-This project has begun being ported to Windows.
-A working solution file exists in this directory:
+This project has begun being ported to Windows, only tcmalloc_minimal is supported at this time.
+A working solution file exists in this
+directory:
     gperftools.sln

 You can load this solution file into VC++ 7.1 (Visual Studio 2003) or